How is OnRelay different from a VoIP PBX?

 Can I have company phone numbers in multiple locations?

 Yes.
 You can have both mainline aliases and / or direct user numbers (DIDs) in different cities, states or even countries.
-Using the Dial From features, users can at any time decide which number to place calls from.
+Direct numbers can be assigned to designated auto-attendants, call groups or users.
+Using the Dial From feature of the mobile app, staff can at any time decide which company number to place calls from.

 Can I have mobile users in multiple countries?

 Yes.
-You can have mobile users based in any supported country where you have a domestic company number with OnRelay.
-All users share an internal dial plan and can be reached globally on their extensions using local cell minutes, no matter where they are or from what country their wireless contract is issued.
+You can have mobile users in any supported country where you also have a domestic company number with OnRelay.
+All users share an internal dial plan and can be reached globally on their extensions using local cell minutes and their local wireless contract.

 Does OnRelay still work while traveling internationally?